MrPowers/javascript_book/introduction_to_strings.md

 # Introduction to Strings

-Strings is another type of JavaSrip, it is used for storing and manipulating text and you can use simple or doble quotes.
+Strings is another type of JavaSrip, it is used for storing and manipulating text.

+You can use simple or doble quotes to create a string.

 ```javascript
 "this is a string"